 - 6 - appropriate for most interior scenes on a sunny day

-Sky light color.
+- Color - Sky light color.

 Enables fake ambient light that decreases realism but simplifies scene configuration, because light sources do not need to be added in all dark areas.
-Scenes with Ambient occlusion can be baked with fewer samples.
+Scenes with Ambient light can be baked with fewer samples.
 Use if baking speed or skipping the lighting setup are more important than realism.
 If enabled, the following settings can be configured:

-The strength of the ambient light.
+- Strength - The strength of the ambient light.
 The higher the strength, the less realistic the baked lighting becomes.